yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/create-deployments/async-replication-platform.md

 {{< /note >}}

-Since replication is a table-level task, selecting a keyspace adds all its current tables to the xCluster configuration.
+Because replication is a table-level task, selecting a keyspace adds all its current tables to the xCluster configuration.
 Any tables created later must be manually added to the xCluster configuration if replication is required.

 <!--